-The David L. MacIntosh Sport Medicine Clinic has re-commenced limited services in keeping with public health guidelines for physical distancing and other COVID-19 related safety protocols.
-Services are available to U of T students with a sport or exercise-related injury or inquiry.
+The David L. MacIntosh Sport Medicine Clinic services are available to U of T students and the general public with a sport or exercise-related injury or inquiry.
 We will be continuing with passive COVID screening and masks will only be mandated for areas and activities in the clinic that require direct patient interaction.
-Appointments will be in-person, while some sport physician appointments will be offered at the discretion of the treating health care provider.
+Appointments will be in-person, while some sport physician appointments will be offered virtually at the discretion of the treating health care provider.

 Patients will be seen by appointment only.
 Please call 416-978-4678 to book an appointment.

 Due to construction, the north entrance is closed.
 Please use the south entrance to access the clinic.